 A Salt Water Flush is an effective tool to help keep your colon healthy and clean!!
 What’s even better is that it acts as a mop for your entire GI tract, sopping up everything from your mouth to your derrière!
 This is why I believe a Salt Water Flush is sometimes superior to enemas or colonics.
 Not to say that enemas or colonics are not effective methods for colon cleansing, it’s just that a Salt Water Flush can bring much-needed relief that the other two cannot.

 Enemas and colonics only remove waste from the colon.
 A Salt Water Flush, on the other hand, removes waste, including gas, from the small intestine.
 Also, the high-quality salt used in a Salt Water flush can act as a healing agent as it works to normalize the pH throughout your entire GI tract.
-A healthy intestinal pH reduces the amount of bad bacteria, pathogens, viruses, and fungi that create all kinds of nasty digestive issues.
+A healthy intestinal pH reduces the number of bad bacteria, pathogens, viruses, and fungi that create all kinds of nasty digestive issues.

 Salt Water Flushes can provide tremendous relief from digestive irritability, gas, bloating, cramping, etc. This is especially true when you do a Salt Water Flush regularly, or in scheduled sequences.
 Besides, it’s cheap, quick, and easy which makes it practical and doable for the average person.